 To be eligible for FHA Condo Loans, the condominium complex needs to be in full compliance with all laws of the state, county, and city where the condominium complex is located.

-- FHA Guidelines state that the majority of the space is used as a residential building.
+- HUD Guidelines state that the majority of the space is used as a residential building

-- Commercial space cannot consist of more that 25% of the gross total floor area in the complex.
+- Commercial space cannot consist of more than 25% of the gross total floor area in the complex

-- Another important factor is that FHA does not allow more than 10% of the ownership of the condominium complex be owned by one investor.
+- Another important factor is HUD does not allow more than 10% of the ownership of the condominium complex to be owned by one investor

 New Condominium Complex